Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it returns a featured matchups carousel across all sports for homepage highlights, with a specific verb and resource.
-It distinguishes from sibling tools like pinnacle_matchup or pinnacle_league_matchups by focusing on a curated selection.
+The description clearly identifies the tool as returning a featured matchups carousel across all sports, specifically for homepage highlights.
+This distinguishes it from sibling tools like pinnacle_sport_matchups or pinnacle_league_matchups by indicating it is a curated, cross-sport highlight feed.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.